dmoisset/s5/character/classes/wizard.md

 __Flash Teleport.__ You can cast misty step by spending 1 RP instead of a spell slot.
 You are not required to have it prepared or even in your spell cache.

-__Mental Mark.__
+__Mental Mark.__ When an enemy fails an Intelligence, Wisdom or Charisma saving throw, it gets disadvantage to saving throws until the end of your next turn.

 __Spellshot.__ You can cast an area spell with a casting time of an action or bonus action through a ranged weapon, using the range of the weapon instead.
 As an action, you can make a single attack and cast the spell at the same time; the point of origin for the area is on the creature and if a direction is needed (for example line or cone effects) you can choose any.
+If the attack misses, the spell is wasted.
 Spells that originate on you can not be used with this hack.

 __Tech Countermeasures.__ As a bonus action, you can spend 1 RP to make yourself harder to hit.
 Until the beginning of your next turn you can spend your reaction when being hit with a technological weapon to impose disadvantage on an attack roll made against you (rerolling again and taking the lowest result).
 If the weapon allows a Dexterity saving throw for half damage, you instead can spend your reaction after a successful save to completely negate the damage.